conda-forge/llvmdev-feedstock/README.md

 Installing llvmdev
 ==================

-Installing `llvmdev` from the `conda-forge/label/llvm_rc` channel can be achieved by adding `conda-forge/label/llvm_rc` to your channels with:
+Installing `llvmdev` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```
-conda config --add channels conda-forge/label/llvm_rc
+conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

-Once the `conda-forge/label/llvm_rc` channel has been enabled, `libllvm-c18, libllvm18, lit, llvm, llvm-tools, llvmdev` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libllvm-c18, libllvm18, lit, llvm, llvm-tools, llvmdev` can be installed with `conda`:

 ```
 conda install libllvm-c18 libllvm18 lit llvm llvm-tools llvmdev